eclipse/vorto/server/devtool/webeditor/Readme.md

           path: ${vorto_repository_url}

 #### Step 4.
-Configure the web editor project location
+Configure the persistence settings

-The web editor uses file based persistence to store the files on the server.
-The location can be configured at **application.properties** file.
+The web editor uses Modeshape as its persistence to store the files.
+The config file for Modeshape is specified at **application-local.yml** or **application-cloud.yml**

-    project.repository.path = ${new_location_path}
+    repo.configFile: vorto-repository-config-file.json

+Currently the web editor has Modeshape configs for file based and in-memory persistence.

+#### Note

+If you would like to use an alternate datastore for Persistence, you can take a look at [Custom Persistence](#custom-persistence).

 ## Build and Run